astrohart/MFR/MFR.Operations.Descriptions/README.md

 This method has no parameters.

-<a name='T-MFR-Operations-Descriptions-GettingListOfFilesToBeRenamedOperationStartedDescription'></a>
+<a name='T-MFR-Operations-Descriptions-GettingListOfFilesToBeRenamedOperationTypeStartedDescription'></a>
-## GettingListOfFilesToBeRenamedOperationStartedDescription `type`
+## GettingListOfFilesToBeRenamedOperationTypeStartedDescription `type`

 ##### Namespace